-The Department of Education and Training is leading a market sounding process seeking ideas from the energy industry to reduce state school energy costs using solar and energy efficiency measures.
+The Department of Education and Training is considering the outcomes from a market sounding process, conducted between 3 April - 19 May 2017, which sought seeking ideas from the energy industry to reduce state school energy costs using solar and energy efficiency measures.

 With rapid and exciting developments in the way energy is now produced, used and stored, it is time to consult with industry on how Queensland state schools can utilise new and emerging technology to enhance the way energy is managed.

-The market sounding will seek industry advice on funding options, technology solutions, procurement approaches and delivery models, with the outcomes of the process informing future investment in school energy efficiency measures.
+The market sounding considered industry advice on funding options, technology solutions, procurement approaches and delivery models, with the outcomes of the process intended to inform future investment in school energy efficiency measures.

 For further information please contact the Principal Facilities Services Officer, Department of Education and Training by email ACES.email@example.com.

 The Queensland Government is looking at ways to reduce energy costs in state schools.
-A market sounding will canvas industry advice on elements such as funding options, technology solutions, procurement approaches and delivery models.
+The market sounding canvased industry advice on elements such as funding options, technology solutions, procurement approaches and delivery models.
 Results of the market sounding will determine the scope of any future program.

 The majority of Queensland's state schools already have a solar photo-voltaic (PV) system installed.
 Since these systems were fitted, the technology costs for solar PV have reduced significantly and so the potential to increase solar provision is being investigated.

-The scheduling of any installations can only take place once the market sounding process is complete and the scope of any future program is approved.
+The scheduling of any installations can only take place once findings of the market sounding process are considered and the scope of any future program is approved.
 It is expected that the scope will be determined later in 2017 and a procurement process undertaken thereafter.

 How a solar and energy efficiency program could be funded is one component of the market sounding process.
-The market sounding is seeking ideas from industry as to possible funding options.
+The market sounding sought ideas from industry as to possible funding options.

 The program being considered is looking at ways to further reduce school energy costs not because of issues with the current installations.
 There may be instances where age and condition of the existing technologies result in the best option being to replace the old with new technology.